manav-gkmit/kya-saabzi-docs/docs/index.md

 ### Problem Statement

 One of the major confusion in everyday life of many households is *What should I cook today?* and this dilemma often leads to dishes being repeated too soon.
-Certain disliked dishes cooked repeatedly are often wasted or people lean towards ordering food *(junk usually)* which is also a major source for health related issues.
+Certain disliked dishes cooked repeatedly are often wasted and/or people lean towards ordering food *(junk usually)* which is also a major source for health related issues.

 ### Solution

-Kya Saabzi addresses this everyday problem through personalized, data-driven dish recommendations.
+Kya Saabzi addresses this everyday problem through data-driven dish recommendations.

 The app will: